lindnjoe/Virtual-Input-Pins/README.md

-Put the pins.py file in klipper/klippy
-Put auto_ams_update.py and virtual_input_pin.py in klipper/klippy/extras
+Put the pins.py file in klipper/klippy replacing the original file *this will result in a "dirty" klipper install* Put auto_ams_update.py and virtual_input_pin.py in klipper/klippy/extras

 This backup is provided by [Klipper-Backup](https://github.com/Staubgeborener/klipper-backup).